-You may or may not have a general idea about Type 1 diabetes.
-Clear your assumptions and check out our basic guides on what exactly T1D is.
+You may or may not have a general idea about type 1 diabetes.
+Clear your assumptions and check out our basic guides on what exactly type 1 diabetes (T1D) is.
 This knowledge will help you to better understand your employee’s needs.
 Type 1 diabetes can affect an individual in many different ways, so be sure to keep the line of communication open with your employee.

 What is Type 1 diabetes?

 Type 1 diabetes is an autoimmune disease that occurs when a person’s own immune system destroys the insulin-producing cells in their pancreas.
 People with type 1 are insulin-dependent for life, and must manually give themselves insulin through multiple daily injections or an insulin pump.
 They must carefully balance insulin, food, exercise and other factors in order to prevent or minimize serious short and long-term complications due to out of range blood sugar levels.

 If you have not heard much about type 1, here are some fast facts—